-Our journey with this Motel is just beginning, but it all started with a wrong turn.
+Our journey with this motel all started with a wrong turn.

-When leaving Big Bend National Park, the driver (not mentioning names) missed the turn to Fort Stockton out of Marathon.
+When leaving Big Bend National Park in February 2018, the driver (not mentioning names) missed the turn to Fort Stockton out of Marathon.
 An hour later we ended up in Sanderson, and a bit confused.
 After checking the iPhone for a re-route we ended up on some of the most beautiful desert roads leading up to Ozona.

 For more about our story, read our blog posts that go into more detail.
 Link

-A handful of the rooms have had carpet relaced with tile to make them more comforable and appealing.
+We have replaced all of the carpet in the rooms with tile to make them more comforable and appealing.
 While vintage is cool—sometimes old is just old, and the carpets were old.
 The majority of the rooms have been repainted and have new accenting art work.

-Our journey with the Desert Air Motel will be documented on our blog with posts on Facebook and Instagram as well.
-Join us and let us know what you thing of the progress.
+Our journey with the Desert Air Motel is being documented on our blog with posts on Facebook and Instagram as well.
+Join us and let us know what you think of the progress.
 Click here to see some of the blog posts on the improvements.

 The Desert Air Motel was built in 1960.
 There is no way around the vintage feel of cinder block walls and pink bathroom tiles.
 We admire the sturdy construction of days gone by that has allowed the motel to withstand desert conditions for over 60 years.
 Clearly we are smitten with the orignal Desert Air vintage sign and will repaint the current sign back to its original design.
-We are the fifth owner of the motel, and have been researching its history and previous owners.
+We are the proud fifth owners of the motel, and have been researching its history and previous owners.
 Here is a blog article we wrote on the motel’s history: Click Here.